- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40467_Speednetworking2_edited.rev.1510942416.jpg)"/>

 - Commission based internships will not be approved

-- Meet with a Faculty Internship Supervisor (see list on right) to discuss the for-credit internship process including important guidelines, deadlines and required paperwork.
-Note that students must be approved by the Dean of Students, their Faculty Advisor, a Faculty Internship Supervisor, the Office of Intercultural Relations (International students only) and the Director of the In the Loop Program (if applicable) before the Director of Internships will approve an internship for-credit.
+- Meet with your Faculty Internship Supervisor or Internship Specialist (see list on right) to discuss the for-credit internship process including important guidelines, deadlines and required paperwork.
+Note that students must be approved by the Dean of Students, their Faculty Advisor, and their Faculty Internship Supervisor or Internship Specialist before the Director of Internships will approve an internship for credit.
+Additionally, international students need approval from the Director of Off-Campus Study and students admitted to the In The Loop Program require approval from the Director of the In the Loop Program.

 - Connect with your Faculty Advisor to ensure that a for-credit internship would fit with your academic plan

 - Work with your Career Advisor to identify resources and methods to help you secure an internship.
-Your Faculty Internship Supervisor can also share organizations who have hosted for-credit interns in the past.
+Your Faculty Internship Supervisor or Internship Specialist can also share organizations who have hosted for-credit interns in the past.

 - Once you have secured an internship, obtain an offer letter from your on-site supervisor.
-Check with your Faculty Internship Supervisor to ensure the offer letter includes all required information.
+Check with your Faculty Internship Supervisor or Internship Specialist to ensure the offer letter includes all required information.

-- Complete and submit your required for-credit internship paperwork to your Faculty Internship Supervisor.
-All relevant parties listed above must review and approve the paperwork prior the appropriate deadline (see below).
+- Complete and submit your required for-credit internship registration.
+All relevant parties listed above must review and approve the registration prior the appropriate deadline (see below).

-Deadlines to obtain an internship and submit all for-credit internship paperwork:
+Deadlines to obtain an internship and submit all for-credit internship registration materials:

-Fall/Spring: Students should work with their Faculty Internship Supervisor to complete and submit paperwork least one week prior to the add/drop date for classes to allow time for approvals.
+Fall/Spring: Students should work with their Faculty Internship Supervisor to complete and submit Phase 2 at least one week prior to the add/drop date for classes to allow time for approvals.
+The Phase 2 application is completed through the same system as Phase 1.

 Summer: The preferred registration deadline for summer internships is the first day of the first summer session.
 All requirements and hours must be completed by July 31, unless the student receives special permission from their Faculty Internship Supervisor and Director of Internships to finish after this date.
 Learn more about summer internships on the summer internships page.